 How can you do it?

 Easily: by getting valuable insights about customers behavior with the help of the website tracking tags — small snippets of code that could make a big difference.
-That's exactly when comes into play.
+That's exactly when you .

 It is a tag management system (TMS) that makes implementing and tracking tags easier and more convenient.
 You can make changes to the tags and adjust their functions from one interface without replacing the code.